Dear Fargo Wrestlers...

 ©2003 AmateurWrestlingPhotos.com

 Fargo!
 The crown jewel of our nation’s national high school tournaments.
 A huge undertaking for all involved.
-I've watched girls prepping, planning, excitement stirring...it's the biggest (figuratively and by actual size) tournament of the year for high school athletes who continue on to freestyle and greco.
-For a small percentage, it's triumph and success, and for others, it's heartbreak and disappointment.
-The first year I coached Fargo, I had just competed three and a half months prior at the 2016 Olympic Trials.
+I've watched girls prepping, planning, excitement stirring... it's the biggest tournament of the year for high school athletes who continue on to Freestyle and Greco wrestling.
+For a small percentage it's triumph and success, and for most, it's heartbreak and disappointment.
+In my first year coaching at Fargo, I had competed just three and a half months earlier in the 2016 Olympic Team Trials, where I finished in 3rd place.
 Switching gears on my perspective was a challenge.
 I had just spent a career completely focusing on myself and my own training.
-You don't always remember the similar struggles of your youth, especially when you spend years conditioning yourself to a mindset always focused on moving forward and improving.
-However it was exciting to support young athletes through this huge event, as I had just done the same.
+You often forget the similar struggles of your youth, especially after years of conditioning yourself to maintain a mindset focused on progress and improvement.
+However, it was exciting to coach and support young athletes through a pinnacle event, as I had just done the same at the Olympic Team Trials.

 When you arrive at the national tournament, the seasoned Fargo coaches stand out.
 They know the stats of the wrestlers, who’s beaten who, and why so-and-so shouldn't lose to so-and-so.
 It was hard to bring myself to the same state of mind.
-I knew the stats were important to these athletes, but as a coach with my long athletic career perspective, I saw it as an advantage to be unfamiliar with everyone's record.
-I was able to stay grounded in the moment along with my athlete, and I believe they appreciated the redirection of focus.
-The more the coach is focused on what should have happened, the less they are focused on the process for the athlete.
+I knew the stats were important to these athletes, but as a coach with my perspective as an elite level wrestler, I saw it as an advantage to be unfamiliar with everyone's record.
+I was able to stay grounded in the moment along with my athlete, and I believe they appreciated the redirection and focus on the present.
+The more a coach is centered on what should have happened, the less their attention is placed on the process for the athlete.
 It is immensely important for the coach to stay in the moment.
 It’s a false notion that you need to tell your athlete everything about their next opponent.
 Give them key points on offense and defense, then allow them to put their focus back to their warm up, back to their process.

-Some of these young athletes will continue on and have college careers, some will decide to go even further and test out an international career, and some will be done after their senior year.
+Some of these young athletes will continue on and have college careers, some will decide to go even further and test out an elite level career, and some will be done after their senior year in High School.
 When I competed at Fargo, I thought this tournament would decide my future.
-I thought it would give me the perspective of what level I was on, and how I could move forward with my career as a wrestler.
+I thought it would give me the perspective of what level I was on, and potentially predict how I would move forward with my career as a wrestler.
 Fighting through mostly disappointing performances at Fargo became the true test of how my career would be shaped.
-I was the one who continued even when I wasn't on the top of the podium.
+I was the one who continued to an elite career even though I wasn't on the top of the podium.

 Katherine Shai